ohmlabs/ohm/tutorials/readme.md

 * Safari
 * IE9
 * Mobile + iPad

+I know that it may trouble some people to see mobile lumped together like that but I won't get into the details of how to design a website for the millions of possible screen sizes that can be encountered in that space.
+I will write a blog post later on the subject of [responsive design](http://bradfrost.github.com/this-is-responsive/index.html).

 When it comes to creating websites with the best possible performance I try my best to adhere to Steve Sauders's rules.
 See my notes on these rules in the guide:
 #### [Rules to High Performing Websites](performance.md)